vrajdesai78/buy-me-a-candy/README.md

 ## How to view your profile?

-While creating your profile, you have entered username so you can access the profile by visiting `https://buymecandy.xyz/username`.
-For example, if your username is `john` then you can access your profile by visiting `https://buymecandy.xyz/john`.
+While creating your profile, you have entered username so you can access the profile by visiting `localhost:3000/username`.
+For example, if your username is `vraj` then you can access your profile by visiting `localhost:3000/vraj`.
 You can also access site by entering your wallet address or SNS (Solana Name Service).